nodejs/node/doc/api.markdown

 - `dns.BADQUERY`: the query is malformed.

-## Assert Module
+## Assert

 This module is used for writing unit tests for your applications, you can access it with `require('assert')`.

 ### assert.fail(actual, expected, message, operator)